-Operating a Nest thermostat is one of the easiest ways to perfect the daily schedule of your heating and cooling.
-This smart thermostat can be taught your preferences and automatically make changes.
-But as you might expect, it won’t work properly or at all if you see an error code show up.
-The precise error code offers useful information about the root of the problem, something a trained technician can use to offer solutions that much sooner.
+Operating a Nest thermostat is one of the easiest ways to improve the day-to-day schedule of your HVAC system.
+This smart thermostat can learn your preferences and automatically make improvements.
+But as you can expect, it won’t work properly or at all if you see an error code on the display.
+The precise error code provides useful information about the root of the problem, something a knowledgeable technician can use to present solutions that much sooner.

-Let’s consider seven of the most likely error codes you could discover on your Nest thermostat.
-We’ll review the basics of each error code as well as how you can address it and the approximate cost to do so.
-Remember that while the price will ultimately hinge on the exact Nest model, you can count on paying around $75-$200 for repairs.
-This should include things like travel and labor costs along with any specific hardware necessary to finish repairs.
+Let’s consider seven of the most likely error codes you might encounter on your Nest thermostat.
+We’ll explain the basics of each error code along with how you could solve it and the projected cost to do so.
+Keep in mind that while the investment will ultimately hinge on the exact Nest model, you can expect to pay about $75-$200 for repairs.
+This should include things like travel and labor costs as well as any specific hardware necessary to finish repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and shows up when the power is shut off.
-As this is a critical power error, the thermostat will swap to the backup battery system.
+This critical error code is limited to new models of the Nest thermostat and is displayed when the power is shut off.
+Because this is a critical power error, the thermostat will change to the backup battery system.
 The error message will remain on the screen until the issue is dealt with.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring may have disconnected or become damaged, or a disconnection might have happened further along in your home’s electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A trained technician can examine electrical connections and wiring until they find the source of the problem.
+Losing power to your Nest thermostat can be for a number of reasons.
+The wiring may have disconnected or become damaged, or a disconnection might have appeared further along in your electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A trained technician will check electrical connections and wiring until they find the root of the problem.

 e294 – Critical

 Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to make sure it’s not just a software error.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and start checking connectors.
+More specifically, the technician should reconfigure the R wire.
+They’ll first conduct a factory reset of your thermostat to ensure it’s not just a software problem.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin checking connectors.

-They’ll disconnect the power and slowly inspect each wire, making sure they are fully inserted into the connector with the proper amount of uncovered copper.
-When they locate the damaged connector, it can be replaced for a new one.
+They’ll shut off the power and slowly look at each wire, seeing to it that they are fully attached into the connector with the correct amount of exposed copper.
+After they find the damaged connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is severely hot.
-The HVAC system can break down and stop delivering power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat drains and the thermostat will subsequently turn off.
-Assuming the breakers are on, you can search a handful of other places before calling a professional technician.
+This critical error code can appear when the weather outside is especially hot.
+The HVAC system can shut down and stop delivering power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat drains and the thermostat will eventually turn off.
+In the event the breakers are on, you can inspect a few other places before contacting a professional technician.

-Because this error can deplete your thermostat’s battery, the first step might be providing enough power to determine if this specific error code is what you’re facing.
+Since this error can deplete your thermostat’s battery, the first step might be supplying enough power to determine if this specific error code is what you’re facing.
 You can detach the thermostat from its base and provide power by using a USB cable.
-If it reveals error code 195, you may continue to visually examine components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t uncover anything wrong with these components, it’s maybe best to contact a pro.
+Assuming it presents error code 195, you can continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t find anything wrong with these components, it’s maybe best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical error with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
-This can stem from the breaker box, an error from the control board or thanks to a faulty connection in the thermostat.
-A technician should meticulously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical problem with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is getting more power than needed.
+This will sometimes stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
+The technician needs to carefully investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it might still prevent you from using the Nest thermostat how you want to.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining enough power.
-You can check the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you need a Nest Power Connector.
+Although this error code isn’t critical, it may still prevent you from using the Nest thermostat how you prefer to.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving enough power.
+You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you may notice error code E297 be displayed.
+During installation of a Nest Power Connector, you may notice error code E297 appear.
 This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector is already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error originating from an overcurrent.
-If too much power is being delivered through the Nest’s wiring, it can damage internal components and could even be a fire hazard.
-If you notice this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s suggested to shut the power off as soon as possible.
-You can then get in touch with a professional technician with the appropriate experience detecting and solving electrical problems.
+Like error code e103, e104 is a critical error stemming from an overcurrent.
+If excess power is sent through the Nest’s wiring, it could damage internal components and could even be a fire hazard.
+If you see this error code pop up on your Nest thermostat and want to protect from electrical damage, it’s a good idea to shut the power off straightaway.
+You can then get in touch with a professional technician with the necessary experience detecting and solving electrical issues.

 e73 – Critical

-This may be as easy as the breaker being shut off, but it can also be an issue with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
-If nothing looks to be out of place, it’s a good idea to get in touch with a local professional.
+This may be as easy as the breaker being turned off, but it can also be an issue with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure nothing is loose or damaged.
+If nothing appears to be out of place, it’s best to get in touch with a local professional.